Elena' s AI Blog

 Your SaaS business might not exist in five years.
 Not because you’re bad at it, but because the entire foundation is shifting.

 Microsoft’s Satya Nadella recently claimed agentic AI will make traditional SaaS obsolete.
-At first, I dismissed it as hype.
+Agentic AI is AI that autonomously plans and executes multi-step tasks on a user’s behalf, rather than just responding to individual prompts.
+At first, I dismissed Nadella’s claim as hype.
 Then I started paying attention.

 But SaaS isn’t dead.
-It’s evolving into something we haven’t figured out yet.
+SaaS is evolving into something we haven’t figured out yet.

 SaaS Capital surveyed ~1,000 private B2B SaaS companies.
 Three key findings: